jstloyal/Testing-practice/README.md

 ## About The Project

 This project is concentrated on testing JavaScript functions using Jest.
+We build multiple functions in separate files and testing each file using Jest.

 ## Contributing